jaredszajkowski/jaredszajkowski.github.io/content/posts/asset-class-performance-fed-policy-cycles/asset-class-performance-fed-policy-cycles.md

 ## Introduction

-In this post, we will look into the Fed Funds cycles and evaluate asset class performance during loosening and tightening of monetary policy.
+In this post, we will look into the Fed Funds cycles and evaluate asset class performance during tightening and easing of monetary policy.

 ## Python Imports